Virous77/Virous77/README.md

 ## Full-Stack Developer

 Self-motivated Full-Stack Developer.
 Love to build.
 Morning start with **TypeScript & React init**.
-I create successful responsive web apps that are fast, easy to use, and built with best practices.
+I create web apps that are fast, easy to navigate, and built with best practices.

 - 👨‍🏫 I enjoy writing TypeScript :)
 - 👨‍💻 Read my articles at [reetesh.in][website]